 To relieve the pain, you may take a painkiller like ibuprofen or acetaminophen.
 If your symptoms get worse, or you don’t notice any improvement after 2-3 days of treating your ingrown nail at home, visit a physician for treatment.

 If your ingrown toenail is infected or does not improve with home treatment, you should visit a health care provider.
 At Physicians Immediate Care, this condition can be treated through a partial ingrown toenail removal, done by a surgical procedure called a wedge resection.

-In a wedge resection, your physician will first numb the affected toe using a local anesthetic.
-The physician will then surgically remove the ingrown part of the nail.
+In a wedge resection, your medical provider will first numb the affected toe using a local anesthetic.
+The provider will then surgically remove the ingrown part of the nail.

 As you heal, you may be prescribed oral antibiotics to help fight off or prevent infection.
 Your provider may also recommend a preventative procedure to reduce the probability of reoccurrence.

 Ingrown toenails can be painful and can get worse without treatment, particularly when the toenail becomes infected.
 If you’re concerned about an ingrown toenail, Reserve Your Time Online or walk into a Physicians Immediate Care CLINIC NEAR YOU to be seen by one of our skilled health care providers at your convenience.